KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\models.py:47`

 **Description**:
-The `Deal.is_expired` method in the `Deal` class likely determines whether a particular deal has surpassed its valid period or end date, indicating that the deal is no longer active or available.
+The `Deal.is_expired` method in the `Deal` class checks if a particular deal has expired.
+It is likely called by other methods or functions that need to determine the status of a deal within the EeazyCRM application.

 ---